Collaboratively Self-supervised Video Representation Learning for Action Recognition: Related Work

 \section{Related Work}

 As our method is primarily focused on self-supervised video representation learning for action recognition, in this section, we provide a brief overview of some typical works in the fields of video action recognition and self-supervised video representation learning.
-Additionally, we review some works on Generative Adversarial Networks (GAN) \cite{goodfellow2020generative} as GAN-based generative branches play a crucial role in our method.
+Additionally, we review some generation methods as GAN-based \cite{goodfellow2020generative} generative branches play a crucial role in our method.